top of page

 As I always say when recommending or reviewing diffusers, make sure you give products a chance to work before moving onto the next one.
 Most claim that effects can be seen as early as 1-2 weeks, but this isn't a set timeframe and all cats will respond differently.

 Allow at least a month for best results and continue to use even if you see improvements in your cat's behaviour.
-Diffusers can be used for short-term or long-term issues and should be started at least two weeks prior to stressful events, such as fireworks or moving house.
+Diffusers can be used for short-term or long-term issues and should be started at least two weeks prior to stressful events, such as moving house.

-As well as diffusers, you can also get pheromone-based sprays to use on things like bedding, cat trees and carriers before a vet visit.
+As well as diffusers, you can get pheromone-based sprays to use on things like bedding, cat trees and carriers before a vet visit.
 Other options include calming wipes, collars, supplements and herbal treats.

-Information accurate from January 2025 and may be subject to change.
+Information accurate from January 2026 and may be subject to change.
 Feel free to get in touch if you think this article needs updating.

 Have you tried any of the diffusers mentioned or did these reviews help you to make a decision?
 Share your experiences and feedback in the comments to help out fellow cat parents.